Search for Nonthermal X-ray Emission in the Ophiuchus Galaxy Cluster: OBSERVATIONS AND DATA ANALYSIS

-Performing similar operations for the point X-ray source Scorpio X-1, we obtain $R_{Sco{\dhs}X-1}$ $=$ 5.7$'$ $\pm$ 0.1$'$, corresponding to the FWHM of the IBIS PSF: $R_{\mbox{ {\telesc}}}$ $=$ 5.9$'$ (see Fig.~\ref{fig:prof}).
+Performing similar operations for the point X-ray source Scorpio X-1, we obtain $R_{Sco{\dhs}X-1}$ $=$ 5.7$'$ $\pm$ 0.1$'$, corresponding to the HWHM of the IBIS PSF: $R_{\mbox{ {\telesc}}}$ $=$ 5.9$'$ (see Fig.~\ref{fig:prof}).
 Therefore, this source may be deemed a point one.

-Comparing the FWHMs of the radial brightness profiles for the Ophiuchus cluster and the point source, we conclude that the cluster is an extended hard X-ray source.
+Comparing the HWHMs of the radial brightness profiles for the Ophiuchus cluster and the point source, we conclude that the cluster is an extended hard X-ray source.
 In what follows, the X-ray flux from the cluster will be extracted from the maps convolved with a Gaussian function with $R=7.7'$, unless stated otherwise.